GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 1. Load and pre-process data
     - [Load](https://github.com/GeoscienceAustralia/dea-intertidal/blob/develop/intertidal/io.py#L166) analysis ready satellite data from Sentinel-2A, -2B and -2C for the epoch of interest
-    - Remove [sunglinted](https://github.com/GeoscienceAustralia/dea-notebooks/blob/develop/Tools/dea_tools/coastal.py#L2327) pixels by masking out pixels with acquisition angles of less than 20 degrees
+    - Remove [sunglinted](https://github.com/GeoscienceAustralia/dea-notebooks/blob/develop/Tools/dea_tools/coastal.py#L2327) pixels by masking out pixels with glint angles of less than 20 degrees
     - Proceed with tide modelling and geomedian calculation only if the full time-series of input satellite images has 50 or more observations
 2. Calculate high and low tide geomedian composites
     - [Model tide heights](https://github.com/GeoscienceAustralia/eo-tides/blob/main/eo_tides/eo.py#L306) for the spatial extent and timesteps of the loaded satellite data array